 4.16 Only Neighbourhood Association/Community Associations will be permitted to use Neighbourhood Parks (as defined in the City’s Planning Division, Parks Planning List of Park Class) for Special Events.

 4.17 McKillop Park: Events in McKillop Park associated with the Cancer Survivor Garden, must obtain written approval from the London Home Builders Association.
-Such events must be open to the public, must allow for entry and access without cost, and must be approved by the Managing Director.
+Such events must be open to the public, must allow for entry and access without cost, and must be approved by the Deputy City Manager.
 The individual, group or association must enter into the Facility Rental Contract for such events and will be required to provide the required insurance coverage and fees for those events.

 4.18 Queens Park: Only the Western Fair Association can rent Queens Park.